mmkari/react-star-picker/examples/Props_starRenderer.md

-The `starRenderer` function renders the content inside individual `StarPickerButton`s.
+The `StarPicker` component renders a button (`StarPickerButton`) for each star, or half star, element.
+It is the `starRenderer` function that then renders the content inside these individual `StarPickerButton`s.
 It gets called with the following props:

 ```jsx static
 {